Ubuntu Server Tutorials

 nano /etc/apache2/sites-available/default

-a good example is the following configuration (you'll need to customize hosts and ssl certificates):
+example is the following configuration (you'll need to customize hosts and ssl certificates):

 <VirtualHost *:80>